tmoer/a0c/README.md

-# cursus
+# A0C

-This project simulates the Alpha Zero algorithm for continuous action spaces (A0C) It has been instantiated as a trial version for a DE course offered by the TU Delft.
+This project simulates the Alpha Zero algorithm for continuous action spaces (A0C).
+The associated paper is available from here: https://arxiv.org/pdf/1805.09613.pdf

 ## Installation
 You can clone this project by running: